Boat and Crew

 Emily

-Emily has a Bachelor of Science in Marine Biology and Geospatial Science and is currently working on her own research as part of her Master’s degree in Marine Science.
+Emily has a Master’s degree in Marine Science and holds a Deck Crew/First Mate qualification.
 She has previously worked for the Department of Conservation as a Marine Ranger and helped breed native species for release including black mudfish and giant wētā.
 She is a certified PADI Open Water SCUBA diver and Marine Mammal Medic.
 Emily’s favourite animals are sharks, specifically the shortfin mako, and she aims to educate the world on their importance for ocean health.

 Dani